HabanaAI/vllm-fork/.cd/README.md

 ## How to Use

-1. **Run the server using Docker Compose**
+### 1. **Run the server using Docker Compose**

-   The recommended way to start the vLLM server in Docker is by using Docker Compose.
-At a minimum, you need to set the following environment variables:
+   The recommended and easiest way to start the vLLM server is with Docker Compose.
+At a minimum, set the following environment variables:

    - `MODEL` - Select a model from the table above.
    - `HF_TOKEN` - Your Hugging Face token (generate one at <https://huggingface.co>).
-   - `DOCKER_IMAGE` - The vLLM Docker image URL.
+   - `DOCKER_IMAGE` - The vLLM Docker image URL from Gaudi or local repository.

-   **Example usage:**
+   ***Example usage:***

    ```bash
    cd vllm-fork/.cd/